zlice/fo3_arbidoor/README.md

 Having tranquility enabled allows for a nice hub of doors.
 But whatever you do, **DO NOT USE THE EXIT DOOR**.
 Using the 'failsafe exit' before sitting in the chair **WILL SOFTLOCK** you as a child.
 The box with all your stuff in it (and the door that goes to the sim) are OOB in the 112 cell.
+Not only that, but going into 112 after having been in Tranquility will take all of your stuff, and it will not be in the box.
+So plan ahead!

 If you want to route getting to 112, sit in the chair, then make your way as a kid to wherever the quest objectives are, which may be anywhere or dead